RESOURCES FOR OUR 3-4 COACHES

 Practice Format

-Practice will start @ 5:45, end @ 6:45
+Friday Practices will start at 5:45, end at 6:45

 Teams will be assigned a starting position on the field (1, 2, 3, 4)... this is most important for the start of practice as each team will start @ the same spot week-to-week (meaning, for example, Team Red will always start at position 1, Team Navy will always start @ 2, etc.)